Wouter-Bekker-AI/CtrlSpeak/README.md

 - `--auto-setup {client,client_server}` – pre-select the startup mode without showing the GUI prompts.
 - `--force-sendinput` – force the AnyDesk-compatible synthetic keystroke path.
+- `--setup-cuda` – stage CUDA runtime support (reuse existing files or download the NVIDIA wheels) and exit.
 - `--transcribe <wav>` – batch process an audio file without the hotkey workflow.
 - `--uninstall` – remove the application data and executable (used by the packaged build).